top of page

 THE SOLUTION

-The team used 3D printing and simple programming to create a device with an ‘electronic finger’ that can be alerted to turn on the computer.
+The team used 3D printing and simple programming to create a device with an ‘electronic finger’ that can turn on the computer when activated.
 The device is portable and can be attached to any computer.

 Safety Information